 Rome, the Eternal City, the city of a thousand jeweled churches.
 Each church a treasure trove of glistening gold and baroque drapery cascading over its roof and walls.
 Each street a channel to and from some unexpected street side treasure: A Roman coffin turned public fountain, a marble column turned city wall, or a dark alley where the sound of water drips eternally.
 Rome is the city of reinvention with each subsequent structure built on the physical and symbolic history of Greece, Rome, the Middle Ages, the Renaissance, and the modern era.

 Despite being grounded in history, Rome is very much a city of the present.
 The human fabric of this city may have left the urban core with waves of gentrification and tourism, but the spirit of a living and breathing city endures.
 North African immigrants peddle their umbrellas and selfie-sticks in the shadows of the Coliseum.
 Mass with the Pope continues in Saint Peter’s beneath Michelangelo’s majestic dome.
 Tourists may come and go.
 Time may pass.
 The Eternal City will endure and evolve.

 When I returned home, I painted a map of Rome from memory (seen above).
-The streets of the city radiate from its center.
-When I gaze at this map, framed in my room, I am reminded of the generations of architects who passed before me.
-I wonder in what way will I contribute to this architectural legacy, adding the language of my structures to that of generations before me.
-Rome still appears in my dreams, when I walk through the city streets on the cobblestone path that guides me forward.
-When I awake, I have an image in my mind of where I traveled.
-I dream and envision paths and cities, unbounded by the limits of reality.
+When I gaze at this map, framed in my room, I am reminded of the generations of historians who passed before me.
+I wonder in what way will I contribute to understanding the built environment.
+Rome still appears in my dreams, where I walk through Rome on the cobblestone paths that guide me forward.
+When I awake, I have a mental image of where I traveled.